zhwa/mlir-example/book/Chapter-04-Bufferization.md

 # Chapter 4: Bufferization - Bridging Functional and Imperative Worlds

 In Chapters 1-3, we worked directly with memrefs—mutable memory buffers that behave like C pointers.
+In Chapter 1, we introduced the **output buffer pattern**: functions take pre-allocated buffers as parameters (like `func(A, B, C)` where C is the output) instead of allocating and returning results.
+This pattern felt somewhat arbitrary at the time.
+This chapter reveals why it exists: **bufferization automatically transforms functional tensor code (which returns results) into imperative memref code (which uses out-parameters).**

-We explored their runtime structure (the memref descriptor with its base pointer, sizes, and strides) in Chapter 2 when discussing dynamic shapes, without delving into why MLIR provides this particular abstraction.
+We explored memref runtime structure (the memref descriptor with its base pointer, sizes, and strides) in Chapter 2 when discussing dynamic shapes, without delving into why MLIR provides this particular abstraction.
 This imperative style is intuitive for programmers familiar with C/C++, but it has limitations.
 Modern MLIR code typically starts with **tensors**—immutable values with functional semantics—and transforms them into memrefs through a process called **bufferization**.

 This chapter answers a fundamental question: **Why does MLIR have two ways to represent multi-dimensional data (tensors and memrefs), and how do you convert between them?** We've seen memrefs from the execution side; now let's understand how they fit into the broader compilation story.
 Bufferization is the bridge between high-level ML frameworks (which think in terms of immutable tensors) and low-level execution (which requires mutable memory buffers).